Photo by ALPA PROD / Shutterstock.com

 58. Make paint stick

-If you’re painting concrete or galvanized metal, pretreat the area by sponging on vinegar and allowing to dry.
+If you’re painting concrete or galvanized metal, pretreat the area by sponging on vinegar and allowing it to dry.
 The paint will last longer.

 59. Clean paintbrushes